manuaatitya/rob599-final-project/README.md

 - Changed the multires parameter, which gives the maximum length of the fourier expansion to embed the input spatial coordinates and viewing direction.
 (Changed multires from 10 to 50, no significant changes observed in the final output)

 ### Image Segmentation using SAM
-- We segmented the fork images using SAM to remove the background and only keeping the fork image as shown below. [link](https://github.com/manuaatitya/rob599-final-project/tree/master/nerf-supervision-public/data/fork-seg)
+- We segmented the fork images using SAM to remove the background and only keeping the fork image as shown below. [dataset link](https://github.com/manuaatitya/rob599-final-project/tree/master/nerf-supervision-public/data/fork-seg)

 <!-- - [ ] Reproduce the results